 - Wipe skillet with paper towel to remove any remaining grease.
 Add onions; sauté over medium heat for about five minutes.

 - Return sausage to skillet; stir to combine.
-Add basil, oregano, brown sugar, salt and pepper.
-Stir well to combine.
-Add garlic; cook for 30 seconds or until garlic is fragrant.
+Add basil, oregano, salt, pepper and garlic.
+Stir well to combine; cook for 30 seconds or until garlic is fragrant.

-- Add petit diced tomatoes, tomato sauce, tomato paste, red wine and water; stir well to combine.
+- Add petit diced tomatoes, tomato sauce, tomato paste, brown sugar, red wine and water; stir well to combine.
 Bring to a slow boil.

-- Cover and reduce heat to medium low.
-Cook for three hours, adding more liquid if necessary.
-(See Tip 1)
+- Cover and reduce heat to low.
+Simmer for three hours, adding more liquid if necessary.
+(See Tip 2)

 - Correct the seasonings if necessary.
-Serve over pasta cooked according to package directions.
-(See Tip 2)
+(See Tip 3)

 Chula's Expert Tips